Phase-type mixture-of-experts regression for loss severities: Numerical examples

 We consider the French Motor Third Party Liability (freMTPL) insurance data, contained in the datasets \texttt{freMTPLfreq} and \texttt{freMTPLsev} in the \texttt{CASdatasets} package in \texttt{R}.
 The data consists of risk features corresponding to $413,169$ motor insurance policies and the number of claims and their severity.
 Presently we aim at analyzing only a portion of the total $15,390$ claim sizes\footnote{Here, we have divided claim severities by the corresponding claim numbers for each policy.
 For numerical reasons, we also divided the result by $10^4$.}, mainly for computational power reasons: the multinomial step of the PH-MoE routine can be slow to (or not) converge for large $p$ (say, above $10$), $n$ (in the tens of thousands) and $d$ (more than $20$ covariates).

 To find a sensible and interesting subset of the data, we first observe the top left panel of Figure \ref{hist_full_data}, where we see that the data has a highly pronounced peak in the log scale.
 Such peak can only be captured by a PH distribution of a huge order ($p>200$), which makes it unfeasible to fit even without covariates.
 Thus, we consider only the excesses above the threshold $M=0.15$, which in insurance terms would correspond to data entering an XL reinsurance contract with retention level $M$.
 The excesses are plotted in the top right panel of Figure \ref{hist_full_data} in the log scale, which are much easier to estimate with a lower dimension.
-Since the number of excesses is $n=2804$, not too far off from the size of the synthetic dataset, we choose $p=5$ to follow suit with the simulation study.
 On the bottom panel of Figure \ref{hist_full_data}, we observe the heavy-tailed nature of the excesses and that there is a substantial bias away from strict Pareto behavior (the estimator curves for smaller order statistics).

 With respect to covariates, we fitted a log-normal regression model and selected the only two covariates which seem to be relevant to predicting the mean\footnote{In general, insurance covariates provide very small predictive power for severity, in contrast to claim counts, where the performance is usually much better. }: \begin{enumerate} \item \texttt{Power}: The power of the car, an ordered categorical variable with values: d, e, f, g, h, i, j, k, l, m, n, o.\\ \item \texttt{Region}: The policy region in France, based on the 1970-2015 classification.
 Possible values associated with the excesses are: Aquitaine, Basse-Normandie, Bretagne, Centre, Haute-Normandie, Ile-de-France, Limousin, Nord-Pas-de-Calais Pays-de-la-Loire, Poitou-Charentes. \end{enumerate}